 Do Sales Professionals Need a College Education?

-When I recently asked a group of marketing and sales executives a related question on LinkedIn, “Do you require a college degree as a minimum credential for new sales hires,” I expected many would find the question rhetorical.
+A few years ago, I asked marketing and sales executives a related question on LinkedIn: “Do you require a college degree as a minimum credential for new sales hires?”
+I worried that many people would find the question rhetorical.
 Many did—but not in the way I imagined.

 “I place zero value on a college degree,” one person commented.